naughtygopher/currency/README.md

 ## Currency

-Currency is a simple library to handle currency/accounts computations and taxation.
+Currency is a simple library to do simple currency computations.
 A currency can be configured by setting the following values in the `Currency` struct.
 In most cases, a currency would have 2 units, 1 main unit and another fractional/sub unit.

 [Ref 1](https://en.wikipedia.org/wiki/Denomination_(currency)), [Ref 2](https://en.wikipedia.org/wiki/Currency) about currencies.
 [Non-decimal sub unit in currencies are only used by 2 countries today](https://en.wikipedia.org/wiki/Non-decimal_currency).
 Even these are getting phased out.

-*This library does not support sub units which are not a power of 10.*
+*This library does not support sub units which are not a power of 10.
+Nor does it support currencies with more than 1 sub unit*

 A currency is represented as/configured using the following struct